The Award

 Dina Macki

-The winner of the Jane Grigson Trust award 2023 was:
+The winner of the Jane Grigson Trust Sous Chef Award 2023 was:

 Dina Macki: Bahari - Recipes from a Omani Kitchen and Beyond